-- The Town should work with the Mohegan Fire Department to move their headquarters to a new site. - A new facility south of the Reservoir has been in discussion since the 1950's and was recommended in the Town's 1983 Development Plan.
+- The Town should work with the Mohegan Fire Department to move their headquarters to a new site. - If the Town acquires the Yorktown Heights Engine Company site in Yorktown Heights for the purpose of building a new road and/or creating an expanded YCCC campus through discussion and agreement with the Engine Company and Fire District, then the Town should work with the Engine Company and Fire District to locate a replacement site for the fire station.
+One possibility is that the rear part of the site could be used to build a new station. - A new facility south of the Reservoir has been in discussion since the 1950's and was recommended in the Town's 1983 Development Plan.
 The goal is to have trucks available in the southern part of Town for quicker dispatch.
 In 1997, the YHF District bought six acres near the intersection of Old Kitchawan Road and Route 134 for \$170,000.
 Three referendums to approve the construction of a new station have been defeated, however. - The Town should still pursue opportunities for one or two additional fire stations as necessary.
 In addition to the new station south of the Reservoir, a second station could be necessary in the Hunterbrook area.
-The need for a Hunterbrook station needs to be researched further. - The Town should work with the fire districts to undertake outreach efforts to build support for any necessary fire stations.
+This need for a Hunterbrook station needs to be researched further. - The Town should work with the fire districts to undertake outreach efforts to build support for any necessary fire stations.